Treacher Collins syndrome (TCS) affects the way the bones of the face develop before

 Symptoms of TCS can be mild or severe.
 The same TCS mutation can affect one family

 member much more than another, a difference called penetrance.
-TCS
+Symptoms

-symptoms can be so mild that a parent may have the mutation and not notice the symptoms
+can be so mild that a parent may have the mutation and not notice the symptoms (low

-(low penetrance) until the mutation is passed to a child who has more obvious symptoms
+penetrance) until the mutation passes to a child who has more obvious symptoms (higher

 downward slant of the outer corners of the eyes